emhoracek/timebot/README.md

 reminder set, your reminder will be changed to the new time.
 (You can't set a reminder for more than once a day.)

 `/timebot vacation 3 days` will pause reminders for 3 days.
-(Useful for vacation.)

 `/timebot bankrupt` will declare Toggl bankruptcy.
 Timebot will go back to only showing entries from the last 24 hours.